fusheriff_head.png Live

 FuscAuth

 Centralized authentication service for the fuscripts ecosystem.
-Google OAuth, JWT tokens, shared commons packages, and the beginning of it all.
+Google and Microsoft OAuth, JWT tokens, shared commons packages, and the beginning of it all

 Node.js AWS Serverless DynamoDB Svelte